Lark-like brushrunner: Breeding

 The lark-like brushrunner breeds in the austral spring and summer, roughly September to January or beyond.
 It is thought to be monogamous, but observations of groups that do not appear to be nest helpers possibly suggest otherwise.
 It builds a globular nest up to about 100 cm across by weaving thorny sticks and branches.
 A tunnel leads to a chamber floored with grass and feathers; often the tunnel is "decorated" with butterfly chrysalids, bits of colored glass, and other objects.
 It is typically placed on a tree branch between 2 and 5 m above the ground.
+The nest is similar to that of the monk parakeet and the two have been recording building the same nest to use together, an example of nest sharing and the first time two different species have been observed building a nest together.
 The usual clutch size is three or four eggs but sometimes five.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 What is thought to be the lark-like brushrunner's song is "a high-pitched, tremulous, tinkling trill, 'rrrrrew' or 'croe, criiii'".
 Its calls include a "variety of low buzzy trills and squeaky notes".